Mutashim99/EcommerceAPI/README.md

 ```bash
 dotnet run
 ```

----

-- You can replace `5000`/`5001` with your actual ports if you've changed them.
-Let me know if you'd like me to regenerate the full README with this included.

 ### 🤝 Contributing
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.